 Here’s a general rule of thumb for size requirements:

-Look for the Goldilocks mean of 3-4 inches in depth for the most efficient roasting.
+Look for the Goldilocks depth of 3-5 inches for efficient roasting.

 Roasters come in two basic shapes – oval and rectangular.

-Oval roasters have sleek lines and, not surprisingly, work well with ovate shaped roasts such as chicken, turkey, ham, prime rib, and so on.
-They also make whisking a gravy or sauce a breeze, as there are no corners to block the whisk.
+Oval roasters have sleek lines and, not surprisingly, work well with oval-shaped roasts such as chicken, turkey, ham, prime rib, and so on.
+They also make for easy whisking as there are no corners to block the whisk.

-However, they have their limitations when cooking multiple items such as chickens or game hens, because of the loss of surface area.
+However, because they’re smaller than rectangles in terms of total surface area, they have their limitations when cooking multiple items such as chickens or game hens.

 Rectangular pans offer a bit more versatility when cooking more than one item, because of the extra area the right angles provide.
 But tight corners can be awkward for sauce making, and difficult to clean.